alirezamohamadiam/Securing-Healthcare-with-Deep-Learning-A-CNN-Based-Model-for-medical-IoT-Threat-Detection/README.md

 # Securing Healthcare with Deep Learning: A CNN-Based Model for medical IoT Threat Detection

-Welcome to the repository accompanying our paper, "Securing Healthcare with Deep Learning: A CNN-Based Model for medical IoT Threat Detection" This work was presented at the 2024 19th Iranian Conference on Intelligent Systems (ICIS) held from October 23-24, 2024, at Sirjan University of Technology in Sirjan, Kerman, Iran.
+Welcome to the repository accompanying our paper, "Securing Healthcare with Deep Learning: A CNN-Based Model for medical IoT Threat Detection" This work was presented at the 2024 19th Iranian Conference on Intelligent Systems (ICIS) held from October 23-24, 2024 **(IEEE indexed Conference)**, at Sirjan University of Technology in Sirjan, Kerman, Iran.

 ## Achievements and Contributions